Look out! First pitch goes a bit awry for White Sox employee | Federal News Network

 CHICAGO (AP) — A Chicago White Sox employee of the month got to throw out a first pitch.
 And, to put it mildly, she was just a little bit off target.

-The rookie right-hander uncorked one of the most wayward first pitches ever when she plunked a team photographer standing close by, between the mound and first base line prior to Tuesday’s game against the Kansas City Royals.
+The rookie right-hander uncorked one of the most wayward first pitches ever when she plunked a team photographer standing close by, between the mound and first base line prior to Tuesday night’s game against the Kansas City Royals.

 The ball went right off Darren Georgia’s lens, nowhere near the plate.